 How kids can use Rooster Cards on trains, trams and buses

 - Make sure the Card pot balance is topped up and the contactless card setting is turned on.
 You can find the contactless card setting in Card settings in the app.
-If the card hasn’t been used before you’ll need to do an initial transaction with the chip and PIN transaction to get the contactless feature to work.
+If the card hasn’t been used before you’ll need to do one transaction with the chip and PIN transaction to get the contactless feature to work.
+Make sure online spending is also turned on in the card settings.

 - Tap in at a station, or when you board a bus or tram.
 Make sure you know the fare, and have enough money to cover it.

-- Tap out at a station (you don’t need to tap out on a bus or tram).
+- Tap out at a station (you may not need to tap out on a bus or tram).

 - Check your fare in the Rooster Money app (it might take a day for the charge to appear).

 With the Rooster Card, parents can also receive notifications via Rooster Money’s app when a child spends money.
-These aren’t always immediate (some transport companies don’t charge until the end of the day), but they will give mums and dads an idea of where their son or daughter is going, and how much they’re spending.
+These aren’t always immediate (some transport companies don’t charge until the end of the day), but give mums and dads an idea of how much they’re spending.
 Parents and children can also check previous payments via the Rooster Money app.

 There are a few things parents and kids will need to remember